 - Our disciplinary breadth allows us to offer ten undergraduate and six post-graduate degree programmes.
 Students within each programme have access to a wide range of optional courses within the school and the university, providing a unique opportunity to gain breadth alongside disciplinary depth.

 - We are one of the only universities in the UK carrying out world-class research on mammals, birds, fish AND invertebrates.
-We are the only university within the UK that offers a programme in plant and soil science and the only university in Scotland that offers forestry.
+We are the only university within the UK that offers a programme in plant and soil science.
 Our biology programme is our flagship programme, bringing together the best of our teaching in animal and plant sciences, and in terrestrial and marine systems.

 We work and play in a superb environment